BrotherBrown0o0/WMG_Invent/README.md

 ### Option 2: Manual Setup

-If you have the code already:
+If you have the code already, open a terminal or command prompt in the project directory and run:

 1. Install dependencies:
 ```bash